Niraja85/The-Shaurya-Fitness/TESTING.md

 User Story | BDD Test | Pass
 --- | --- | :---:
-As a user<br>I want to see an interesting homepage<br>So that I can learn about the store and the type of products it sells | Given that I'm a new visitor to the website<br>When I view/scroll down the homepage<br>Then I should see what they sell and what they care about | pass
+As a user<br>I want to see an interesting homepage<br>So that I can learn about the store and the type of products it sells | Given that I'm a new visitor to the website<br>When I view/scroll down the homepage<br>Then I should see what they sell and what they care about | Pass
-As a user<br>I want to subscribe to a newsletter<br>So that I can receive updates about the store | Given that I am not already subscribed<br>When I click the "Subscribe" button in the footer and enter my email address<br>Then I should see confirmation that I have subscribed to the newsletter | pass
+As a user<br>I want to subscribe to a newsletter<br>So that I can receive updates about the store | Given that I am not already subscribed<br>When I click the "Subscribe" button in the footer and enter my email address<br>Then I should see confirmation that I have subscribed to the newsletter | Pass
 As a user<br>I want to register my profile<br>So that I can save my personal information for future shopping | Given that I'm not already registered<br>When I click on "Account" -> "Register" and submit my information<br>Then I should see confirmation that my profile has been created and I should be able to login |
 As a user<br>I want to view the list of products available<br>So that I can see what the store has to offer | Given that I'm on the homepage<br>When I click on the "Explore Store" button or "Full Range" -> "All Products"<br>Then I should be taken to the Products page where I can see all of the products available | Pass
 As a user<br>I want to see the products filtered by category<br>So that I can narrow down the products and find what I need easier | Given that I'm on the homepage<br>When I click on "Full Range" and a category<br>Then I should only see that particular category's products | Pass